11. The Bishop’s Answer

 INT.
 THE CANDLELIT DINING ROOM OF THE GRAY HOME — EVENING

 Dinner is winding down.
 Plates are pushed away, crystal goblets are emptied, and cigarettes are lit.
 In the captain’s chairs of the formally set banquet table are Jack and Betty.
 At Betty’s insistence, Jack dons a three-piece suit and tie.
 His beard is neatly braided, his head is freshly shaven, and his left cheek is bandaged.
 Betty, her fiery blue hair wrangled into princess braids, manages to coordinate her laden tactical vest with her evening gown.
 Seated on Jack’s right is his “twin cousin,” the Bishop William Gray.
 William wears an ornate Roman Catholic cassock.
 The bruise on his neck is only partially covered by the high white collar.
 A ruby encrusted brooch — the Omega and Cross Emblem of the Crimson Confession — is pinned over his heart.
-Kyle, seated at Jack’s left, flaunts a silk paisley dinner jack over a black t-shirt and black slacks.
+Kyle, seated at Jack’s left, flaunts a silk paisley dinner jacket over a black t-shirt and black slacks.
 His blonde mullet is moussed and puffed up.
 Young Liam, fidgeting at Betty’s right, pulls uncomfortably at his finest wool cardigan.

 WILLIAM: Excellent duck, Elizabeth.
 Did it protest its demise?
 Have the fowl begun speaking here?